wirecloud-fiware/ngsi-browser-widget/src/doc/userguide.md

 - **Extra Attributes:** Comma separated list of attributes to be displayed in the widget as extra columns.
 - **Perseo URL:** he URL to which Context Broker notifications will be sent when a subscription is created.
+If this field is empty the subscription function will not be available.

 ### Wiring